The Cornell Chimes

 Music of the Bells

 Virtually every kind of music is played on the bells, from Baroque to Beatles, Chopin to Coldplay, selected from a collection of more than 3000 pieces arranged for the Cornell Chimes by current and former chimesmasters.
 There are even duets.
 Because of the direct link between the playing stand and the bell clapper, it is possible to vary the dynamics of the music.

 The chimesmasters honor a “3-week rule” where a piece of music cannot be repeated within three weeks unless it is a visitor request or one of the signature musical pieces.
 The "Cornell Changes," known affectionately as the "Jennie McGraw Rag," in honor of the donor of the original bells, begins every morning concert.
-The “Rag’s” 549 notes must be memorized by aspiring chimesmasters.
-Also played daily are the "Cornell Alma Mater" at the end of the midday concert, and the "Cornell Evening Song" at the end of the evening concert.
+Aspiring chimesmasters must memorize the “Rag’s” 549 notes.
+Also played daily are the "Cornell Alma Mater" at the end of the midday concert and the "Cornell Evening Song" at the end of the evening concert.
 Listen to the bells.

 The bells were originally played on a ground-level playing stand before moving to McGraw Hall in 1873.
 The small tower in McGraw Hall was never intended for the bells, and accounts from that time claim the building shook each time the bells were rung!

 In 1891 the university finished the construction of Uris Library and Library Tower.
 At that time, the bells were moved to their permanent home (later renamed McGraw Tower).
 Local architect William Henry Miller designed the 173-foot tower and adjacent library.

 The seven rooms in the tower were initially used to store the library's stacks.
 They now are home to the chimes office, museum, practice room, and the 1875 Seth Thomas clock with a 14-foot pendulum.
 The clockworks and pendulum can still be seen in the tower, but a computer now operates the clock.

 McGraw Tower gained national attention when a pumpkin mysteriously appeared on the top of the tower in October 1997.